 The Health Care Facilitator Program serves active and retired University of California, Davis and UC Davis Health System faculty and staff and their eligible dependents and survivors.

-As of 2017, the two-person UC Davis HCF Program serves:
+The two-person UC Davis HCF Program serves:

 - More than 21,700 active employees and their covered dependents